transduce/transduce/README.md

 ##### unique(f?)
 Produce a duplicate-free version of the transformation.
 If `f` is passed, it will be called with each item and the return value for uniqueness check.
 Uniqueness is checked across all values already seen, and as such, the items (or computed checks) are buffered.

+##### tap(interceptor)
+Transducer that invokes interceptor with each result and input, and then passes through input.
+The primary purpose of this method is to "tap into" a method chain, in order to perform operations on intermediate results within the chain.
+Executes interceptor with current result and input.

 ##### transformStep(xfStep)
 Creates a transducer from a function called on every `step`.
 The `step` function of the transducer delegates to `xfStep(xf, result, input)` bound to an empty context.
 This is useful for creating custom transducers defined by a step function.  `init` returns `xf.init()` and `result` returns `xf.result(result)`.